Vice President, Area Operations — Western Area

-Greg G. Graves was named acting vice president, Area Operations, Western Area, in February 2016.
+Gregory G. Graves was named vice president, Area Operations — Western Area, in July 2016.
 Graves, based in Denver, is responsible for all postal operations for the area, including mail processing and distribution, customer service and administrative operations.
 He manages an annual operating budget of $9 billion and a workforce of 104,000, serving 49 million customers and 24 million addresses.
 He reports to the chief operating officer and executive vice president.

 The Western Area is the nation’s largest geographical postal area.
 The area covers 2 million square miles and encompasses 56 percent of the land mass of the United States, including Alaska, Arizona, Colorado, Idaho, Iowa, Kansas, Minnesota, the western and southern portions of Missouri, Montana, Nebraska, Nevada, North Dakota, Oregon, South Dakota, Utah, Washington, western Wisconsin and Wyoming.